Seniors, this is not the graduation you planned.

-- Think about qualities you have that might be especially helpful for organizations dealing with effects of the pandemic.
+- Think about qualities you have that might be especially helpful for organizations right now.
 Business experts cite a strong need for collaboration, innovative thinking, communication skills, problem solving, adaptability, reliability.
 Consider how you have demonstrated some of these skills and note any examples of personal experiences that would show an employer your skills.

 - A number of industries are hiring immediately and growing in the current environment, including grocery, health care administration and support, order fulfillment and delivery, and more.
 A job that “scaffolds” to future jobs, building your skills and work experience, may be a good strategy now, even if it’s outside your ultimate goal career.
-We should expect to see more opportunities that are part-time, temporary, contract, or gig work, as employers recalibrate their plans.
+We should expect to see more opportunities that are part-time, temporary, contract, or gig work, as employers add positions.

 - If you are unsure of the type of work that is likely to suit you or your skills, take some career assessments, and research different careers to get a clearer idea of the kind of work you’d like to do.

 Follow the proven steps of a successful job search